wujunwei/bili_spider/README.md

-# littleSpider
+# Spider for bilibili
-a scrapy project
+a scrapy project in order to analysis